Mackenzie Blackwood: San Jose Sharks

-Colorado Avalanche
+Colorado Avalanche, Jennings Trophy

 On December 9, 2024, Blackwood was traded by the Sharks to the Colorado Avalanche, along with Givani Smith and a fifth-round pick in the 2027 NHL entry draft, for Alexandar Georgiev, Nikolai Kovalenko, a 2025 conditional fifth-round pick, and a second-round pick in the 2026 NHL entry draft.
 Blackwood made his debut with the Avalanche on December 14, registering 37 saves in a 5–2 victory over the Nashville Predators.

-After four outings with Colorado, Blackwood agreed to five-year, $26.25 million contract extension to remain with the Avalanche through 2030 on December 27, 2024.
+After four outings with Colorado, Blackwood agreed to a five-year, $26.25 million contract extension to remain with the Avalanche through 2030 on December 27, 2024.
 With the Avalanche completely revamping the goaltender position during the season, with former Devils teammate Scott Wedgewood having earlier been acquired to serve as backup, Blackwood helped stabilize the net and was a central reason for improved defensive play in the backend.
-He recorded his first shutout for the Avalanche in a 5-0 victory over the St. Louis Blues on January 31, 2025.
+He recorded his first shutout for the Avalanche in a 5–0 victory over the St. Louis Blues on January 31, 2025.
 Among the top statistical goaltenders from the time he joined the Avalanche, Blackwood completed the regular season making 37 regular-season appearances with Colorado.
-In those appearances, he started 36 times and notched 22 wins along with a .913 save percentage, a 2.33 goals-against average and 3 shutouts.
+In those appearances, he started 36 times and notched 22 wins along with a .913 save percentage, a 2.33 goals-against average, and 3 shutouts.
 Blackwood joined Darcy Kuemper as the only goaltenders in franchise history to post at least 22 wins and three shutouts in their first 37 appearances with the team.

-In making his post-season debut in the NHL, Blackwood posted a victory for the Avalanche in Game 1 of the Western Conference first round series against divisional rivals, the Dallas Stars, on April 20, 2025.
-He posted his first career playoff shutout, making 23 saves in a 4-0 victory over the Stars in on April 27, 2025.
-Unable to help the Avalanche advance to the second round losing the series deciding Game 7, Blackwood notched 3 wins and posted a 2.71 goal against average.
+Making his NHL post-season debut on April 20, 2025, Blackwood posted a victory in Game 1 against divisional rivals the Dallas Stars.
+He posted his first career playoff shutout, making 23 saves, in a Game 4 4–0 victory on April 27, 2025.
+Blackwood notched 3 wins and posted a 2.71 goal against average in the series before the Avalanche lost the series.

+Blackwood started the 2025–26 season out of the lineup, rehabbing from an off-season surgery to fix a lower-body injury.
+He made his first start of the season against his former team, the Sharks, on November 1, losing in overtime.
+He earned his first win of the season, a 5–4 overtime decision, eight days later against the Vancouver Canucks.
+At the conclusion of the regular season, Blackwood and teammate Scott Wedgewood won the William M. Jennings Trophy after giving up the fewest goals against, at 197.
+The last member of the Avalanche to win the trophy was Patrick Roy in the 2001–02 NHL season.
+Blackwood finished the season eighth in goals against average and 20th in save percentage.